Many stars are not constant

 Rotating variables, on the other hand, are variable stars where the brightness fluctuates due to phenomena associated with their rotation.
 There are many kinds of rotating variables, for example stars with huge sunspots on their surface which, as these rotate into view of the Earth, block and dim the light from the star.

 What is a variable star?

 The study of variable stars can reveal much about the nature, history and future of stars.
 There are many astronomers – both amateur and professional – who study them.
-And organizations such as the American Association of Variable Star Observers (AAVSO) serve as collectors and collators of variable star observations.
+And organizations such as the AAVSO serve as collectors and collators of variable star observations.

 Variable stars show that you don’t always need sophisticated and expensive technology to do useful and valuable science.
-On a base level, all you need is your eyes, although these can of course be augmented with telescopes and equipment to measure the brightness of a star.
+On a base level, all you need is your eyes, although telescopes and equipment can more precisely measure the brightness of a star.
 But all you really need is the ability to estimate the brightness of a star by comparing it to that of others.
-This skill can be acquired with practice, if you wish to become a variable-star observer.
+This is an acquired skill that comes from practice.

 Bottom line: A variable star is one whose brightness changes regularly.
 Here we discuss the different kinds of variable stars and what causes their brightness variations.